chrischute/squad-transformer/README.md

 ## Encoder Block
+The main component of our model is called an *Encoder Block*.
 The following diagram shows a Transformer (left) and an Encoder Block (right).
 Note where the Encoder Block draws inspiration from the Transformer: The two modules are similar in their use of positional encoding, residual connections, [layer normalization](https://arxiv.org/pdf/1607.06450.pdf), self-attention sublayers, and feed-forward sublayers.

 ![Alt text](/../master//imgs/transformer_vs_encoder_block.png?raw=true "Transformer vs. Encoder Block")